CognitionFoundry/gohfc/README.md

 | 100                      | 1000                   | 10000                           | 8.8      | 68182 |
 | 200                      | 1000                   | 20000                           | 14.5     | 82759 |
 | 300                      | 1000                   | 30000                           | 21       | 85714 |

+As expected block size is really important.

+Also GOHFC has potential for better optimizations that can increase the throughput even more.
+Probably we will add them with changes for HL v1.1